-Applicants who earned the Associate of Arts or Associate of Science from regionally accredited colleges will receive credit for all courses completed in their degree programs.
-Other transfer students from regionally accredited post-secondary institutions are granted transfer credit for college-level courses with final grades of C (with equivalent of 2.0 quality points on a 4-point scale) or higher.
+Applicants who earned the Associate of Arts or Associate of Science from institutionally accredited and endorsed by CHEA colleges will receive credit for all courses completed in their degree programs.
+Other transfer students from post-secondary institutions are granted transfer credit for college-level courses with final grades of C (with equivalent of 2.0 quality points on a 4-point scale) or higher.
 Courses with no Eastern University equivalent may be granted elective credit within the corresponding academic department.
 Technical, professional and pre-professional courses completed at accredited post-secondary institutions are considered individually and may qualify for up to 30 semester hours of transfer credit.

 Eastern University will accept a maximum of 60 credit hours from any combination of Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), Excelsior College Examinations, DSST and validated college-level learning.
 (Students whose scores on Advanced Placement tests are 3, 4 or 5 will be granted academic credit for equivalent college courses and will award up to 30 credits for the International Baccalaureate Diploma exams with scores of 5, 6, or 7 as long as the credit does not duplicate equivalent college courses or AP exams in the same subjects.)

 Eastern accepts credit for non-collegiate sponsored instruction and training programs as recommended by the American Council on Education.
-Distance learning may be accepted in transfer if the credit originates at a regionally accredited college or university and is posted on an official transcript from that institution.
+Distance learning may be accepted in transfer if the credit originates at an institutionally accredited and endorsed by CHEA college or university and is posted on an official transcript from that institution.

-Credit for departmental exams and experiential learning posted on transcripts from regionally accredited colleges and universities will be accepted in transfer.
+Credit for departmental exams and experiential learning posted on transcripts from institutionally accredited and endorsed by CHEA colleges and universities will be accepted in transfer.

 Grades and quality points from transfer institutions are not included in the Eastern University grade-point average for entering transfer students, although past performance is considered in judgment of academic progress.

-Eastern University (EU) may award undergraduate credit for coursework completed at post-secondary institutions that are not regionally accredited but are accredited by one of the following organizations:
+Eastern University (EU) may award undergraduate credit for coursework completed at post-secondary institutions that are not institutionally accredited and endorsed by CHEA but are accredited by one of the following organizations:

 Accrediting Council for Independent Colleges and Schools (ACICS) - Full credit is granted for courses with grades of “C” or higher posted to an official transcript.